Tag: Boris Johnson

 Back in the day I remember when the UK had a fully functioning NHS dentistry system that many in the UK were entitled to be given treatment by an NHS dentist.

-People are still entitled to this and are dependent on certain benefits, pregnant women, women who had recently given birth and some pensioners had access to the NHS free service.
+People are still entitled to this and it is dependent on certain benefits, pregnant women, women who had recently given birth and some pensioners had access to the NHS free service.

 As a whole the system worked well and appointments to see a dentist and to get treatment was fairly easy.
 If you had a toothache or dental abscess it was also easy to get a dentist to treat you before complications set in.